 As pointed out earlier, often first-time CEO’s regress to what they are comfortable with and away from Stage 4 leadership.
 In this case the company limps along and never really achieves the desired success.

-And, as one VC put it rece4ntly, often first-time CEOs are blissfully ignorant of the reality of the situation that they are in.
+And, as one VC put it recently, often first-time CEOs are blissfully ignorant of the reality of the situation that they are in.
 This is not good for the investors, the employees or the CEO.

 The solution to this problem is not simple.
 However, there are things that the early-stage CEO can do.
 One, is to spend time understanding Stage 4 and preparing for it.
 The other is to find mentors, advisors or consultants who have been through this before and can provide guidance.
-This doesn’t to mean a person from a large company.
+This doesn’t mean a person from a large company.
 This means a person who has actually gone through the transition himself or herself.
 But the key to this is to make sure that the CEO has a trusting relationship with this person and that you will follow the guidance provided and not to ignore it.
-The most critical aspect of this is understanding that building a product and getting your first few customers are pre-requisites to success, it does not ensure success.
+The most critical aspect of this is understanding that building a product and getting your first few customers are pre-requisites to success, they do not ensure success.
 Achieving scale is not defined simply by the number of customers that you get, it is defined by revenue, profitability or cash-flow positive status.
 Success is normally (not always) achieved once an early-stage company can get to $1.0M in recurring revenue.
 It is harder to kill a company with $1.0M in recurring revenue since expenses can always be cut to achieve profitability and positive cash-flow status.
 But you need to properly set your sights on what minimal scale means to you and understand all of the factors required to get to that point.

 What happens in the CEO evolution is that many people struggle with Stage 4 and the job becomes a chore.
 It is not fun anymore because it has become too difficult.
 Therefore, people tend to go back to when the job was more fun.
 However, this means that many or most of the things that need to get accomplished simply do not get accomplished and this is where the company stalls.
 It isn’t a market problem.
 It isn’t a product problem.
 It is a leadership (CEO) problem that causes the stall.